SonarSoftwareInc/importer/README.md

 # Sonar Importer
 This PHP library uses the Sonar API to import data from a standard format into Sonar.

-###If you do not have a background in software development, you are not expected to use this tool yourself.
-Feel free to contact us at support@sonar.software for assistance.
+###This tool is fairly technical.
+If you don't feel comfortable using this tool yourself, please contact onboarding@sonar.software and we're happy to assist.

 ##Installing
 Download this tool by clicking [here](https://github.com/SonarSoftware/importer/archive/master.zip).
 Unzip it, and enter the folder.